js-kyle/mincer/README.md

 - embedding other application resources, such as a localized string database, in a JavaScript asset via JSON
 - embedding version constants loaded from another file

+## React.js and JSX syntax

+[React.js](http://facebook.github.io/react/) is a JavaScript library for building user interfaces embracing functional paradigm.
+JSX is a syntax extension that provides syntactic sugar for writing React components.

+If the `react-tools` Node module is available to your application, you can use JSX syntax in your JavaScript assets in Mincer.
+Use the extension `.js.jsx`.

 ## Using helpers